ilmikko/clip-ci/README.md

 contained (or "letterboxed") as a regular video element would.
 This also applies to the thumbnail media provided.

+#### Config `blur` (`config.blur`)

+The blur option determines whether the loading background should be blurred.
+This also means that the thumbnail will be blurred.
+Currently there is no way of animating blur, because it is a very expensive operation.

 ##### Types

 * `control-replay`